atribecalledarty/i-manage/README.md

 $ rails db:seed:payments_4
 ```

-## Usage

-1. Run both Rails server and React server!
+4. Run Rails server and React server using `rake start`

 ```bash
 $ rake start
 ```

-2. Navigate to localhost:3000 in your browser, login to either Luna (manager) or Nymphadora (resident)!
+5. Navigate to localhost:3000 in your browser, login to either Luna (manager) or Nymphadora (resident)!

 ```bash
 Luna